 The Hilton rewards program launched in 1987 as the HHonors Program.
 In early 2017 the company dropped the second “H” from the name to make it less repetitive, and made some changes to how points accumulate for rewards members.

-For example, members always get the lowest price on all Hilton hotels when they book directly on Hilton.com or the Hilton Honors app.
+For example, members always get the lowest price on all Hilton properties when they book directly on Hilton.com or the Hilton Honors app.
 The app’s “Order Ahead” feature lets you request extra pillows or a favorite snack for the room prior to arrival.

 Members earn points for every eligible dollar spent with Hilton, and get exclusive deals and promotions to earn more points or access complimentary services.